Performance art: Viennese actionism

 The term Viennese Actionism (Wiener Aktionismus) comprehends a brief and controversial art movement of the 20th century, which is remembered for the violence, grotesque and visual of their artworks.
 It is located in the Austrian vanguard of the 1960s, and it had the goal of bringing art to the ground of performance art, and is linked to Fluxus and Body Art.
 Amongst their main exponents are Günter Brus, Otto Muehl and Hermann Nitsch, who developed most of their actionist activities between 1960 and 1971.
-Hermann Nitsch presented in 1962 his Theatre of Orgies and Mysteries (Orgien und Mysterien Theater), pioneer of performance art, close to scenic arts.
+Hermann, pioneer of performance art, presented in 1962 his Theatre of Orgies and Mysteries (Orgien und Mysterien Theater).
+Marina Abramović participated as a performer in one of his performances in 1975.

 New York and avant-garde performance

-In the early 1960s, New York City harbored many movements, events end interests regarding performance art.
+In the early 1960s, New York City harbored many movements, events and interests regarding performance art.
 Amongst others, Andy Warhol began creating films and videos, and mid decade he sponsored The Velvet Underground and staged events and performative actions in New York, such as the Exploding Plastic Inevitable (1966), that included live rock music, explosive lights and films.
+Among New York’s avant-garde performance artists, Joey Skaggs emerged in the 1960s with provocative public interventions that satirized institutional power and media spectacle.
+His early works include The Crucifixion (1966–1969), a life-size sculpture of a decaying Christ exhibited in public parks to protest religious hypocrisy, and the Hippie Bus Tour to Queens (1968), in which East Village artists parodied voyeuristic tour buses by visiting suburban neighborhoods.

 The Living Theatre

 Indirectly influential for art-world performance, particularly in the United States, were new forms of theatre, embodied by the San Francisco Mime Troupe and the Living Theatre and showcased in Off-Off Broadway theaters in SoHO and at La MaMa in New York City.
 The Living Theatre is a theater company created in 1947 in New York.
 It is the oldest experimental theatre in the United States.
 Throughout its history it has been led by its founders: actress Judith Malina, who had studied theatre with Erwin Piscator, with whom she studied Bertolt Brecht's and Meyerhold's theory; and painter and poet Julian Beck.
-After Beck's death in 1985, the company member Hanon Reznikov became co-director along with Malina.
+After Beck's death in 1985, company member Hanon Reznikov became co-director along with Malina.

 Because it is one of the oldest random theatre or live theatre groups nowadays, it is looked upon by the rest.
 They understood theatre as a way of life, and the actors lived in a community under libertary principles.
 It was a theatre campaign dedicated to transformation of the power organization of an authoritarian society and hierarchical structure.
 The Living Theatre chiefly toured in Europe between 1963 and 1968, and in the U.S. in 1968.
 A work of this period, Paradise Now, was notorious for its audience participation and a scene in which actors recited a list of social taboos that included nudity, while disrobing.